lysannep/lysannep/README.md

 ### Hello! 👋 I'm Lysanne

- :computer: I'm a technical writer and instructional designer with a growth mindset.
+ :computer: I'm a technical writer and instructional designer.

  :seedling: I design learning experiences centered on the learner and their goals.